Washington Park (community area), Chicago: In literature and culture

 The Washington Park neighborhood has been the setting for works of popular literature.
 James T. Farrell's Studs Lonigan trilogy is set in Washington Park.
 In Richard Wright's novel Native Son, Bigger Thomas drives the drunken Jan Erlone and Mary Dalton around Washington Park, as the two embrace.

 In addition to hosting the DuSable Museum, the park hosts Fountain of Time, the world's earliest concrete finished art work.

-Additionally, the aforementioned adjacent Washington Park Subdivision has been the subject of notable literature.
-The conditions of this neighborhood are described in a section of Black Metropolis by St. Clair Drake and Horace Roscoe Cayton.
+Conditions in Washington Park Subdivision is are described in a section of Black Metropolis by St. Clair Drake and Horace Roscoe Cayton.

-The play Raisin in the Sun was inspired by Lorraine Hansberry's time in the neighborhood after her father won the repeal of restrictive covenants.
-The Hansberry house, the red brick three-flat at 6140 S. Rhodes Avenue which they bought in 1937, is up for landmark status before the Chicago City Council's Committee on Historical Landmarks Preservation.
+The play Raisin in the Sun was inspired by Lorraine Hansberry's time in the neighborhood after her father won the repeal of racial covenants.
+In 2010, the Hansberry house, the red brick three-flat at 6140 S. Rhodes Avenue which they bought in 1937, was up for landmark status before the Chicago City Council's Committee on Historical Landmarks Preservation.